Video editing basics are the fundamentals of how you approach constructing your film or video.

-What I have found over the years is that, a lot of times, it's not the subject itself that is hard to learn but that the person's approach to studying video editing basics (or most any other subject for that matter) just needs a little work.
+What I have found over the years is that, a lot of times, it's not the subject itself that is hard to learn but that the person's approach to studying the video editing basics (or most any other subject for that matter) just needs a little work.

 I think that if people find video editing hard to learn it is mainly because of these three things.
 Here are some tips on how to handle them...

 This subject really needs to be studied "hands-on" (with the camcorder or video editing program right in front of you) or it will be difficult to grasp.
 You need the mass (the actual "thing") in front of you to really get the concept and "feel" for what you are doing.

 And... take your camcorder or video camera with you everywhere and shoot lots of footage so that you have plenty of new material!

 You need to get the "feel" of your video camera or camcorder by using it all the time.
 And when using your video editing software... explore everything...!
 Where to go in the program to do the edits, put in the transitions, render the special effects, export the finished product, etc.

 It's hard to learn video editing without shooting lots and lots of footage and then spending hours on your video editing computer just simply editing!
 You are becoming a craftsman and these are your tools!!
 It is really true that...
 Practice makes perfect!

 You must become very familiar with your tools and be able to use them easily and with certainty!
 So...
 When you study be sure to have them with you and practice with them often!!

 Video editing is made up of cycles of action that are done in a sequence of gradient steps.